 After some time in the Navy during the Korean War, he and his wife Carol moved to the timber town of Orofino, Idaho, where Andrus became a logger.
 Gary Moncrief with Boise State University says that part of his life was formative for his political career.

-“He was as guy in northern Idaho that was a guy working with his hands," Moncrief says.
+“He was this guy in northern Idaho that was a guy working with his hands," Moncrief says.
 "That was a fairly common trait, particularly among Democrats because of the union movement in northern Idaho.”

 And like many young Democrats in his generation – Andrus was inspired by John F. Kennedy.
 So in 1960 he ran against a Republican incumbent for the Idaho statehouse and won.